cristianlepore/Self-Sovereign-Identity/README.md

 *6. Clustering.* The identified properties were clustered based on their labels, testing methods such as K-Means, Greedy, and Graph Theory.

+*7. Refining principles.* We provide the table with the list of principles and corresponding definition.
+We shorten the definition as much as possible, while trying to keep their essence.

-*7. Expert validation.* To validate the selection process and finalize the list of properties (used in the questionnaire), expert interviews were conducted.
+*8. Expert validation.* To validate the selection process and finalize the list of properties (used in the questionnaire), expert interviews were conducted.
 These discussions reviewed and justified the inclusion or exclusion of specific properties.

-*8. Final list.* The final step involved creating a definitive list of properties, accompanied by precise definitions for each.
+*9. Final list.* The final step involved creating a definitive list of properties, accompanied by precise definitions for each.

 Steps 1 and 3 are instrumental in reaching the Classification step, which may also serve to raise awareness of past works from the literature.
 In the following section, we detail the results from steps 4 to 8.